Barber Snark

-The Barber Snark is an innovative two-seat microlight aircraft, designed and built in New Zealand by Bill Barber.
-Bill's first attempt at designing a microlight aircraft was the Snark HA-1 single-seat monoplane.
+The Barber Snark is a series of six innovative microlight aircraft, designed and built in New Zealand by Bill Barber.
+The sequential designs are named: HA1, HA2, HA3, HA3-B, HA3-C, and HA3-D.

+Barber's first attempt at designing a microlight aircraft was the Snark HA-1 single-seat monoplane.
 Powered by a Rotax 503 two-stroke, it used a long shaft to drive a pusher propeller mounted behind the Y-shaped tail (much like the Lear Fan 2100).
-It was registered as ZK-FOU and first flew in 1987.
-Bill was not happy with its flying characteristics, so he began again.

-His prototype Snark HA-2 first flew in 1991.
-Six aircraft of this second design have been built.
-Some of these have varying specifications, such as different engines, construction materials, main undercarriage and control surfaces, resulting in reduced weight and increased performance.

-The Snark's streamlined tandem layout, small frontal area, and attention to detail mean that the aircraft has excellent performance, being able to cruise at over 100 knots despite having an engine output of only 80 bhp.
+It was registered as ZK-FOU and trials began in 1987.
+Barber was unhappy with its characteristics, and was never flown (except for a few short hops), "due to an attack of 'extreme cowardice' on the part of the builder".
+The main concern was that the lower fin of the Y-shaped empennage would scrape the runway on take-off and landing.
+Although Barber stated that the HA1 "may be re-visited sometime", that project was shelved, and Barber progressed to a radically different series of designs, namely HA2 onwards.